xmos/lib_xua/doc/rst/sw_xud.rst

 For more details and full XUD API documentation please refer to `lib_xud <https://www.xmos.com/file/lib_xud>`__.

-:ref:`usb_audio_threads` shows the XUD library communicating with two other threads:
+:numref:`usb_audio_threads` shows the XUD library communicating with two other threads:

 -  Endpoint 0: This thread controls the enumeration/configuration tasks of the USB device.